How do small business owners pay themselves?

 Most small business owners pay themselves through something called an owner’s draw.
 The IRS views owners of LLCs, sole props, and partnerships as self-employed, and as a result, they aren’t paid through regular wages. … However, be prepared to pay taxes on them when you file your individual return.

-There are 4 ways to pay yourself from your company as follows:
+There are two main ways to pay yourself as a business owner:

 How much do you pay yourself when you own a business?

 An alternative method is to pay yourself based on your profits.
 The SBA reports that most small business owners limit their salaries to 50 percent of profits, Singer said.

 When should you pay yourself from your business?

 Once your business starts turning a book profit (revenue – minus expenses = extra money leftover which is profit), that’s when you should start paying yourself.